dotnet/AspNetCore.Docs/aspnet/identity/overview/features-api/best-practices-for-deploying-passwords-and-other-sensitive-data-to-aspnet-and-azure.md

 [!code[Main](best-practices-for-deploying-passwords-and-other-sensitive-data-to-aspnet-and-azure/samples/sample7.xml)]

-> **Security Warning:** Don't include passwords or other secrets in the PowerShell script, doing so defeats the purpose of using a PowerShell script to deploy sensitive data.
+> [!WARNING] Security - Don't include passwords or other secrets in the PowerShell script, doing so defeats the purpose of using a PowerShell script to deploy sensitive data.
 The [Get-Credential](https://technet.microsoft.com/en-us/library/hh849815.aspx) cmdlet provides a secure mechanism to obtain a password.
 Using a UI prompt can prevent leaking a password.

 ### Deploying DB connection strings